50s General Knowledge 50 Trivia for Seniors Fun English Quiz

 50s General Knowledge Trivia for Seniors Fun English Quiz

-1. The 1952 United States presidential election was the what number quadrennial presidential election?
+1. The 1952 United States presidential election was the what number of quadrennial presidential elections?

 42nd